-As gaining shelf space becomes more competitive for brands, marketers should be looking into leveraging one of the various types of product positioning strategies.
+As gaining shelf space becomes more competitive for brand awareness, marketers should be looking into leveraging one of the various types of product positioning strategies.

 3 Traditional Types of Product Positioning Strategies